1. I'm Not Sure If AAP Is Right For Me. Isn't It Only For Students Who Fit The Eligibility Criteria?

 Yes, for their first year, AAP students are not permitted to join sports teams and/or pledge into fraternities or sororities.
 This is to ensure a successful academic year as students will be heavily engaged in rigourous and intensive study.
 AAP students can however join student clubs and organizations.

 Great!
 We're glad to hear of your interest because we have lots to offer to you.
 If you would like assistance in English, Math, or College Study Skills then the Intensive Educational Development (IED) program can help.
-IED occasionally offers special workshops on topics like test-taking, math anxiety, and GRE preparation so check the AAP calendar to see if there are any upcoming events that interest you.
+IED occasionally offers special workshops on topics like test-taking, math anxiety, and GRE preparation.

 If you are considering graduate school, then you may want to consider applying to the Ronald E. McNair Program; especially if you fall into one of the following categories: